 Located at 300 Gates Avenue in Huntsville, Alabama, the Weeden House Museum is open to the public.
 It was originally built around 1819 by Henry C. Bradford and is an example of Federal architecture.
-It was the home of John McKinley, Associate Justice of the United States Supreme Court, and Barley M. Lowe.
+It was the home of John McKinley, Associate Justice of the United States Supreme Court, and Bartley M. Lowe.
 It was the birthplace and lifelong home of nationally famous artist and poet, Maria Howard Weeden (1846-1905).
-The two-story brick house features an outstanding leaded glass entrace fanlight, spiral staircase and hand-carved mantels.
+The two-story brick house features an outstanding leaded glass entrance fanlight, spiral staircase and hand-carved mantels.
 During the Civil War, it was requisitioned for the use of Federal officers.

 Call before visiting.

 - Amplified Music: Can have music before 10:00 PM

 - Catering: Outside Catering

 - Outdoor Amenities: Garden available for ceremony and reception

 - Restrictions: To tour for wedding and event rental call for an appointment.